theladygen/reading-notes/Code201/class4.md

 2.**What is the difference between a parameter and an argument?**

 Parameters are values that need to be included inside the function parentheses, which it needs to do its job properly.
 Parameters are sometimes called arguments, properties, or even attributes.
+Arguments are the real values passed to the function and parameters are applied to the argument.

 ### Miscellaneous